If you’ve got carpet in your home, you’ll understand how discolored and worn it can look, especially if it’s light-colored.

 1. Remove Loose Objects and Lightweight Furniture

-We know the thought of moving furniture around is a pain.
-But trust us – it’s going to make your life a lot easier.
-It’ll save you awkwardly maneuvering your steam mop around items, speeding up household chores.
+Moving furniture and objects will save you awkwardly maneuvering your steam mop around items, speeding up household chores.

 2. Vacuum the Carpet

 We know you probably want to skip the vacuuming stage and get straight to steam mopping.
 But you need the powerful suction to pick up loose dirt and crumbs that could otherwise get stuck on your mop head.
-A vacuum is also going to capture hair, which a steam mop can’t do.
+A vacuum will also capture hair, which a steam mop can’t do.

 3. Secure the Carpet Glider

 Time to attach the carpet glider to your mop head.
-It usually snaps into place with a little pressure.
-You may want to read the user manual to make sure you’re doing it properly.
+It usually snaps into place with a bit of pressure.
+Consult your user manual to make sure you’re doing it properly.

 Keep In Mind